CeLiangLance/Anomalous-Curves-Detection/README.md

 the **-Detection.ipynb demonstrated how to generate the detection result.

 ## Anomaly Detection Performance
-In performance_analysis.ipynb, we demonstrated how to evaluate the Anomaly detection performance between different models ans with the manually Detection results.
+In performance_analysis.ipynb, we demonstrated how to evaluate the Anomaly detection performance between different models and with the manually Detection results.